simplygreatwork/godsend/README.md

 # Godsend
-Simple and elegant messaging for microservices
+Simple and elegant message streaming for microservices

 The current version (0.2.0) now supports message streaming.
 As of March 23/2017, version 0.2.0 has not yet been published to NPM.